 If you have a large office area, you can set up a field with two goals on each side.
 Have two teams compete against each other in a soccer game while sitting in their office chairs!
 Use a lightweight ball to avoid any injuries and broken office equipment.
 You also need a referee to keep the games clean.

-This can be done at any type of office space.
+This can be done in any type of office space.
 Just place a trash bin apart from a marked line and have players take turns standing behind the line and throwing a sharpened pencil toward the bin.
 Points will be awarded each time they get it inside.

 Rubber Band Archery